Jacquiiii/TJT-Midterm/README.md

 # Smart ToDo List

-Lighthouse Labs midterm project created by Jacquiiii, TonyEng10, and TamBam55 and built using [node-skeleton](https://github.com/lighthouse-labs/node-skeleton).
+Revamped version of Lighthouse Labs midterm project created by Jacquiiii, TonyEng10, and TamBam55 and built using [node-skeleton](https://github.com/lighthouse-labs/node-skeleton).

 ## Description
 When you are recommended something it's not always easy to jot it down for later in an organized fashion.
 Adding the item to your phone or computer ends up taking time and opening up the right app is only part of the problem.
 You then have to locate the right list ("Movies to watch", "Books to read", etc.) to add to.
 And if you do get it in to the right list, you don't have much more context about it.
 This delay and lack of additional information acts as a huge deterrent.